-The Institute is open six days a week, and we encourage you to use the studios and equipment as much as possible to make the most of your time at Abbey Road Institute.
-This means you can be working and recording during the evenings and weekends in addition to your timetabled lectures and workshops.
+We encourage you to use the studios and equipment as much as possible to make the most of your time at Abbey Road Institute Sydney.

-Our advanced diploma is an accredited, registered training program, which will give you the knowledge, skills, and access to the professional networks needed to drive you forward in the audio production and music industry.
+Our CUA60520 Advanced Diploma of Music is an accredited, registered training program which will give you the knowledge, skills, and access to the professional networks needed to drive you forward in the audio production and music industry.
 We encourage applications from students from diverse backgrounds and musical interests.
-You will need to demonstrate the required level of musical literacy as detailed in our entry requirements.
+You will need to demonstrate the required level of skills as detailed in the entry requirements, but we’re not looking for students interested in any specific ‘type’ of music or genre.
 The course is intensive and we encourage you to apply if you are passionate about the subject, driven to work hard and want to immerse yourself in a dynamic, professional studio environment.

 Your application is your opportunity to demonstrate that you meet the entry requirements necessary to study and succeed.
 So that we can assess your suitability for study and offer you an interview, you will need to supply us the following documents:

 - A Music Portfolio (ideally four productions in which highlight your skills as either a performer, producer, programmer, engineer, songwriter etc).
 Please label the portfolio or submit further documentation to explain your role in each production.
 If you don’t have 4 yet please submit what you can.
 We do not expect to receive high-quality productions but are simply looking to gauge your level of music comprehension and experience.

 - Music qualifications – if you don’t have a formal music qualification please state your level of music knowledge and experience in your covering letter.

 - A cover letter.
 This is where you can explain your motivation to study, career goals and provide further explanation about your background (recordings, composing, performances etc).
 You should also explain your musical abilities, eg. which instrument you play, what level of music comprehension you have.